Hortobágyi Pancakes: Vegetarian Twist on a Classic

 Hortobágyi palacsinta recipe with vegetables

 I created a vegetarian recipe for Hortobágyi pancakes.
-These pancakes are an alternative version to the traditional meat-filled dish.
+These pancakes are an alternative to the traditional meat-filled dish.
 It is finished with a sour cream and paprika sauce.
 This balances the hearty stew filling.

 Here is how to make vegetarian Hortobágyi pancakes or Hortobágyi Palacsinta: